eremt/starter-ts/README.md

 ### Generate endpoints
 The project includes a script to generate CRUD endpoints with tests and OpenAPI documentation.

-To generate an endpoint run:
+To generate the files run:
 ```
 npm run generate example
 ```